 Tax Deduction

 Not many apps have this feature.
-But it’s useful if your money management app can offer this facility, especially if you’re a business person or a freelancer.
-This feature helps you know how much taxes have to be paid and the due dates.
+But it’s helpful if your money management app can offer this facility, especially if you’re a business person or a freelancer.
+This feature helps you know how much taxes must be paid and the due dates.

 Investment Tracker